1757 - Franco-Imperial invasion of Saxony

 On November 9, Sousise's Army and Saint-Germain's Corps arrived at Sondershausen where they cantoned.

 On November 13, realising that the French were now in full retreat, Frederick set out from Leipzig with 19 bns and 28 sqns and hastened off to put a stop to the Austrian invasion of Silesia.
-He left Prince Henri behind to protect Saxony.
+He left Prince Heinrich behind to protect Saxony.
 The same day, Soubise's Army marched in 3 columns: the first on Duderstadt, the second on Dingelstädt and Heiligenstadt and the third on Mühlhausen.
 The Austrian hussars covered the march.
 The troops cantoned around these towns.

 Meanwhile, Keith got into Bohemia through the defiles of Passberg and marched towards Prague seizing an important magazine at Leitmeritz (present-day Litoměřice).
-Austrian Generals Hadik and Marshal who were posted in Lusatia to hinder Frederick's advance retired before him.
+Austrian Generals Hadik and Marshall who were posted in Lusatia to hinder Frederick's advance retired before him.